ContraSim -- Analyzing Neural Representations Based on Contrastive Learning: Similarity Measure Evaluation

 Since multilingual models share similarities between representations of different languages, we expect that a good similarity measure should assign a high similarity to two representations of a sentence in two different languages.
 In other words, we expect similarity measures to be invariant to the sentence source language.
 Consider a multilingual model $f$ and dataset $\mathbb{X}$, where each entry consists of the same sentence in different languages.
 Let $(x_1^{(i)}, x_2^{(i)}) \in \mathbb{X}$ be a sentence written in two languages -- language A and language B. The similarity between $f(x_1^{(i)})$ and $f(x_2^{(i)})$ should be higher than the similarity between $f(x_1^{(i)})$ and the representation of a sentence in language B randomly chosen from $\mathbb{X}$, i.e., $f(x_2^{(j)})$, where $(x_1^{(j)}, x_2^{(j)}) \in \mathbb{X}$ is a randomly chosen example from $\mathbb{X}$.
 The benchmark calculates the fraction of cases for which the correct translation was assigned the highest similarity.
 An illustration is found in Figure \ref{fig:multilingual}.

-Additionally, we suggest a strengthened version of the multilingual benchmark, using FAISS, a library for efficient similarity search.
+Additionally, we suggest a strengthened version of the multilingual benchmark, using FAISS.
 Instead of sampling random sentences in language B, we use FAISS to find the pair $(x_1^{(j)}, x_2^{(j)}) \in \mathbb{X}$, where $x_2^{(j)} \neq x_2^{(i)}$, with the representation $f(x_2^{(j)})$ that is most similar to $f(x_2^{(i)})$, out of a large set of vectors pre-indexed by FAISS.
 This leads to a more challenging scenario, as the similarity between $x_1^{(i)}$ and FAISS-sampled $x_2^{(j)}$ is expected to be higher than the similarity between $x_1^{(i)}$ and randomly chosen $x_2^{(j)}$, increasing the difficulty of identifying the pair $(x_1^{(i)}, x_2^{(i)})$ as the highest-similarity pair.
 Note that FAISS only affects the evaluation step, and is not used during \method{}'s training.